-Of all professions that this world has known, From clowns and cobblers upwards to the throne; From the grave architect of Greece and Rome, Down to the framer of a farthing broom, The worst for care and undeserved abuse, The first in real dignity and use, (If skilled to teach, and diligent to rule) Is the learned master of a little school.
-Not he who guides the legs, or skills the clown To square his fist, and knock his fellow down; Not he who shows the still more barbarous art To parry thrusts and pierce the unguarded heart; But that good man, who, faithful to his charge, Still toils the opening reason to enlarge; And leads the growing mind, through every stage, From humble A, B, C, to God's own page; From black, rough pothooks, horrid to the sight, To fairest lines that float o'er purest white; From numeration, through an opening way, Till dark annuities seem clear as day; Pours o'er the mind a flood of mental light, Expands its wings, and gives it powers for flight, d slow.
+Of all professions that this world has known,

+From clowns and coblers upwards to the throne;

+From the grave architect of Greece and Rome,

+Down to the framer of a farthing broom,

+The worst for care and undeserved abuse,

+The first in real dignity and use,

+(If skilled to teach, and diligent to rule)

+Is the learned master of a little school.

+Not he who guides the legs, or skills the clown To square his fist, and knock his fellow down: Not he who shows the still more barbarous art To parry thrusts and pierce the unguarded heart; But that good man, who, faithful to his charge, Still toils the opening reason to enlarge; And leads the growing mind, through every stage, From humble, A, B, C, to God's own page; From black, rough pothooks, horrid to the sight, To fairest lines that float o'er purest white; From numeration, through an opening way, Till dark annuities seem clear as day; Pours o'er the mind a flood of mental light, Expands its wings, and gives it powers for flight; Till earth's remotest bound, and heaven's bright train He trace, weigh, measure, picture, and explain.